gofinalrev/coding-challenge-a/README.md

 - You don't need to go crazy with backend infra.
 Even a database / document storage isn't strictly necessary but if you want to use one that's totally fine.
-- Feel free to make any assumptions you need to in order to make the app work.
+- The coding challenge is deliberately open-ended.
+We're looking for you think about the problem and consider what features you might like to have in the app.
+Feel free to make any assumptions you need in order to move forward.
 - A barebones frontend has been created to get you started.
 Feel free to use it or not and make any change you'd like.
 - /examples contains some example packing lists that you can use to test your